 Delegation is hard coded in much the same way as with the SAX parsers.

-Traditional xml generation, traverse your data structure and call methods to generate as you go.
+Traditional XML generation, traverse your data structure and call methods to generate as you go.

 Yes we did.

 This idea of “Schema Assisted” parsers is a GeoTools specific piece of technology.
-Then general idea is to makes use of XML Schema information to minimise the amount of code you need to write.
+Then general idea is to makes use of XML Schema information to minimize the amount of code you need to write.

-A parser is supplied a configuration of bindings; each binding maps an xml elements or xml attributes to Java class.
+A parser is supplied a configuration of bindings; each binding maps an XML elements or XML attributes to Java class.

-While this sounds similar to other xml parsing technologies we do have a couple of key differences:
+While this sounds similar to other XML parsing technologies we do have a couple of key differences:

 XML Data Objects (XDO) is the third generation of our schema assisted parser idea (where the SAX bindings are referenced by the XMLSchema rather then directly hard coded).
 This is fast scalable solution that supports reading and writing.

-GeoTools XML (GTXML) is the forth generation schema assisted parser, using the XML Schema data structure (rather then hard coding) to figure out what binding to call.
+GeoTools XML (GTXML) is the fourth generation schema assisted parser, using the XML Schema data structure (rather then hard coding) to figure out what binding to call.
 The XSD is used to hold our representation of the schema at runtime.

 JAXB is a set of Java technologies (now included as part of Java 6) that are able to generate a parser form an XML schema.